Irinaaa28/Makeup-Blog-Website/README.md

 The current date appears after 5 seconds from opening the page and changes its color randomly every second.
 The "Aboneaza-te la newsletter" button changes its color, too, and the "Sa incepem" button changes its color right after putting the cursor on it.

 https://github.com/user-attachments/assets/372bd751-2568-4973-8282-ba71bf9bebaa

+In the following video, I made a dropdown menu for classifying brands in different categories.